yegor256/iccq.github.io/pages/index.md

 Registration is not yet open.
 {: .firebrick}

-The attendance is free, both for authors and listeners.
+Thanks to our partners, the attendance is free both for authors and listeners.

 # Got questions or suggestions? # {#authors}